angular/angular/aio/content/guide/image-directive.md

 </code-example>

 If the `ngSrcset` attribute is present, `NgOptimizedImage` generates and sets the `srcset` based on the sizes included.
 Do not include image file names in `ngSrcset` - the directive infers this information from `ngSrc`.
-The directive supports both width descriptors (e.g. `100w`) and density descriptors (e.g. `1x`) are supported.
+The directive supports both width descriptors (e.g. `100w`) and density descriptors (e.g. `1x`).

 <code-example format="html" language="html">